Investigation underway over midair crash at Dallas air show

-DALLAS (AP) — National transportation officials are in Dallas on Sunday investigating the cause of the midair crash of two historic military planes during an air show that left six people dead.
+DALLAS (AP) — A national transportation official probing the cause of a midair crash of two historic military planes during an air show that left six people dead said Sunday that one of the key questions for investigators is why the aircraft were seemingly sharing the same space just before impact.

 The crash came three years after the crash of a bomber in Connecticut that killed seven, and amid ongoing concern about the safety of air shows involving older warplanes.
 The company that owned the planes flying in the Wings Over Dallas show has had other crashes in its more than 60-year history.

 The crash claimed six lives, Dallas County Judge Clay Jenkins tweeted Sunday, citing the county medical examiner.
-Authorities are continuing to work to identify the victims, he said.
-Dallas Fire-Rescue told The Dallas Morning News there were no reports of injuries on the ground.
+Authorities are continuing work to identify the victims, he said.
+Dallas Fire-Rescue said there were no reports of injuries on the ground.

-Armin Mizani, the mayor of Keller, Texas, said Terry Barker, a retired pilot for American Airlines, was in the B-17 bomber that crashed.
-Mizani is the mayor of the town where Barker lived and said he learned of Baker’s death from his family.
+Armin Mizani, the mayor of Keller, Texas, said Terry Barker, a retired pilot who lived in Keller, was in the B-17 bomber that crashed.
+Mizani said he learned of Barker’s death from his family.

-Mizani said Barker’s death has been difficult for his town of 50,000, where many of its residents know each other.
+Mizani said Barker’s death has been difficult for his town of 50,000, where many of the residents know each other.

 “It’s definitely a big loss in our community,” he said.
 “We’re grieving.”